viperadnan-git/rss-feed-telegram-bot/README.md

 # RSS Feed Telegram Bot
 A bot to post messages to Telegram Groups or Channels from rss feed.
+- This bot can also send /mirror commands to your mirror bot using your telegram account. bcoz bot can't read another bot's mag.
+So this bot will use your TG account to interact with mirror bot.
+Fill `STR_SESSION` and `MIRROR_CHAT_ID` vars to enable it.

 ## Configuration
 - Edit the [rss.py](./rss.py) as your needs.